 There’s usually dozens of trainers working out of a single busy pro gym and you can shop around each day until you find one you really like.
 I’ve been able to work with former world champions for as little as $15 per workout!
 The atmosphere here might seem intimidating at first because you see few women or children but don’t worry.
 The fighters here are all hardcore and train to fight.
 Your workout WILL definitely push you beyond your limit.
 The trainers are old-fashion in that you’ll never hear compliments on anything you do right.
 The sparring here can be quite tough so don’t be too proud to ask the other fighter to go easy on you.

 MMA gyms come in two varieties – the REAL and the FAKE.
-The “real” MMA gyms sell themselves as the ALL-IN-ONE martial arts fight centers where they give classes on everything and supposedly “specialize in everything”.
-Real MMA gym will offer classes on all sorts of fighting arts such as grappling, kickboxing, and boxing.
+The “fake” MMA gyms sell themselves as the ALL-IN-ONE martial arts fight centers where they give classes on everything and supposedly “specialize in everything”.
+Real MMA gyms will focus their classes on variations of grappling, kickboxing, and boxing.
 Their knowledge of boxing is pretty good.
-My only complaint about some MMA gyms it that they only focus only on the basics and aspects of boxing that are useful for MMA combat.
+My only complaint about some MMA gyms it that they only focus on the basics and aspects of boxing that are useful for MMA combat.
 They don’t teach you the true intricacies of boxing and many fun tactics are left out because they conflict with principles of kickboxing or grappling.
 If you run into a FAKE commercial MMA gym, then it’s really just another “fat camp” or commercial gym in disguise as a fighting gym.

 These commercial gyms should definitely be avoided if you want to learn serious boxing technique.
 These fitness gyms are purely in it for the money and their motives are easy to spot.
 Their gym is very clean, often spacious, and they offer a wide assortments of price deals and training packages .
 The training is run more like cardio/aerobics sessions and I like to call them “fat camp”.
 These gyms typically have the worst boxing instruction and charge you the most money.
 The plus side is that you’ll see the most women here and so they are more comfortable for women who don’t like training alongside men.